tyntec/api-collection/conversations/v2/README.md

 WhatsApp supports now sending products from a Facebook catalog.

-This could be either a single product or multiple products via a product list.
+It can be either a single product or multiple products through the product list.

 The message to be used is of type `interactive` with the respective subtype `product` or `productList`.